The ESF team is made up of all of these people.

 Manos Charalabopoulos is a Greek-British composer and pianist, born in Athens in 1991.
 Following the end of his studies at the University of Oxford (BA [Hons] in Music, 1st class) and the University of Bristol (MA in Music Composition, Distinction), he is currently continuing his pianistic studies at La Schola Cantorum in Paris.
 As a pianist he has been distinguished internationally and nationally, while as a composer he has had works commissioned for various events and festivals across Europe.
 In January 2015 he is due to commence his doctoral studies in composition at King’s College London under the supervision of George Benjamin.

 Alexandros Georgiou holds a degree on New Media Arts from the Ionion University, Department of audiovisual arts in Corfu, Greece.
 His dissertation’s topic is “Study and development of an interactive audio-visual system for teaching English as a foreign language to learners with dyslexia and other specific learning differences.
 During his degree he also participated in his department’s festival with interactive audiovisual installations.
 His interests include computer science and programming, serious games and edutainment.

 Lytos Andreas is a web developer, born in Thessaloniki in 1981.
-He studied Automation Engineer in Alexander Technological Educational Institute of Thessaloniki and 7 years ago he founded Istotexniki.
-He designs dynamic websites with attention to detail and he has been specialized in e-commerce projects powered by open-source software.
+He studied Automation Engineer in Alexander Technological Educational Institute of Thessaloniki and 9 years ago he founded Istotexniki.
+He designs dynamic websites with attention to detail and he has been specialised in e-commerce projects powered by open-source software.